John Finlaison: Ackergill

 In 1802 John was appointed factor for Sir Benjamin Dunbar (afterwards Lord Duffus) at Ackergill in Scotland.
 The young pupil showed great quickness and aptitude for instruction and soon became a favourite with his teacher.

 Sir Dunbar's whole estates along with that of the Earl of Caithness was entrusted to John's management when he was only nineteen years of age.

 Edinburgh

-He held this appointment as factor for about twelve months and in August 1804, proceeded to Edinburgh in Scotland where he obtained a clerkship in the office of Mr Glen, a writer to the Signet.
+He held this appointment as factor for about twelve months and in August 1804, proceeded to Edinburgh in Scotland where he obtained a clerkship in the office of Mr. Alexander Glen, a writer to the Signet.
 It is here in the south of Scotland where John is thought to have begun signing his name as Finlaison.

-During his stay in Edinburgh, John became attached to his employer's sister Elizabeth, daughter of the Rev. James Glen.
+During his stay in Edinburgh, John became attached to his employer's sister Elizabeth, daughter of the Rev. Alexander Glen, Minister of Dirleton.

 To prevent the possibility of opposition from relatives, they informed no one of their marriage intentions and John received the offer of an appointment under the board of naval revision, which enabled him to marry her at once.